EMPLOYMENT SUPPORT WORKER – Connecting Opportunities

 Late applications will not be considered.

-Talk English Friends provide informal support to people learning English, helping them to access services and get more involved in the wider community.
-It is also an opportunity to improve on community outreach and people engagement skills, a good addition to your CV, a chance to be in a flexible volunteering experience, get good references for your next job applications, join for free development training at PATH and be a part of the Talk English Team at PATH Yorkshire.
+Volunteer Talk English Friends provide informal support to people learning English, helping them to access services and get more involved in the wider community.
+It is also an opportunity to improve on community outreach and people engagement skills, a good addition to your CV, a chance to be in a flexible volunteering experience, get good references for your next job applications, join for free development training at PATH Yorkshire.

 Free English (ESOL) Classes – Places available